pytorch/serve/kubernetes/README.md

 This section describes steps to prepare a EFS backed PersistentVolume that would be used by the TS Helm Chart.
 To prepare a EFS volume as a shared model / config store we have to create a EFS file system, Security Group, Ingress rule, Mount Targets to enable EFS communicate across NAT of the EKS cluster.

-This heavy lifting for these steps is performed by ``setup_efs.sh`` script.
+The heavy lifting for these steps is performed by ``setup_efs.sh`` script.
 To run the script, Update the following variables in `setup_efs.sh`

     CLUSTER_NAME=TorchserveCluster # EKS TS Cluser Name
     MOUNT_TARGET_GROUP_NAME="eks-efs-group"